-Mr. Odintz focuses on tax controversy and tax policy matters.
-He advises clients on domestic and international tax controversy matters from audit and administrative appeals through litigation.
-He has handled cases involving transfer pricing, tax accounting, privilege and work product, among others.
+Joshua focuses on tax policy, tax controversy, and withholding tax matters.
+He advises clients on domestic and international tax controversy matters at all phases, from audit and administrative appeals through litigation.
+He has handled cases involving transfer pricing, section 199, research credit, tax accounting, privilege and work product, among others.

 - United States v.
 ChevronTexaco Corp.
 (N.D.
 Cal.)